zavg/Asis/README.md

 Asis tool is exactly about mantaining the legacy code through creating and running characterization tests automatically.

-ApprovalTests allows you to record and approve every possible output of any module, meanwhile the goal of Asis is to maximally automate this process.
+ApprovalTests allows you to record and approve every possible output of any module, meanwhile the main goal of Asis is to maximally automate this process.

 ##Main concept